slic3r/Slic3r/README.md

 ### How can I invoke Slic3r using the command line?

-The command line is documented in the relevent [manual page](http://manual.slic3r.org/advanced/command-line).
+The command line is documented in the relevant [manual page](https://manual.slic3r.org/advanced/command-line).